 We see the world through the lens of our attention, so why do we sometimes have such little control over that lens?
 How does our brain decide to focus on one thing over another and why, from an evolutionary standpoint, does this help us survive?
 We’ll hear more about this in the conversation as Arnaud discusses new research that demonstrates daydreaming is not a single state of mind, but rather has very different states governed by different neurological pathways.

-Here, Arnaud Delorme examines the science and theory behind why we daydream, examining its potential purpose.
-He shows you how to tame your ‘monkey mind’ and offers easy techniques that will enable you to develop the skill of mind wandering to improve your mood and foster greater creativity.
+Join us as we ask Arnaud about the science and theory behind why we daydream, examining its potential purpose and learning how to tame our ‘monkey minds’ with techniques to help us hone our attention, improve our mood and foster a greater creative capacity.

 Why Our Minds Wander: Understand the Science and Learn How to Focus Your Thoughts